tiagordc/azure-arm-creator/README.md

 # Azure Sandbox Creator

-A simple tool to create Azure resources (based on ARM templates) that may or may not require technical knowledge
+A simple tool to create Azure resources (based on ARM templates) that may or may not require technical knowledge (shell, json, etc.)

 ![preview](https://raw.githubusercontent.com/tiagordc/azure-arm-creator/master/static/images/preview1.png)

 Possible use cases:
-   * Spin up your devops environments and deallocate them when not in use
+   * Spin up your devops environments from your smartphone and deallocate them when not in use
-   * Create software demos and provide a dedicated portal to magage those resources
+   * Create software demos and provide a dedicated portal to magage those resources (VMs and NSGs)
    * Extend your iPad capabilities with a cheap VM on the cloud

 The examples provided are just a subset of templates I needed at some point in time for a specific reason.
 Don't use them as an architecture reference.